rlqualls/sugarcane/README.md

 ## Features

-  - Go straight from a list of issues their lines in a text editor
+  - Go straight from a list of issues to their lines in a text editor

 ## Installation (for now)